arcusmaximus/SottrModTools/Documentation.md

 - You can now edit the meshes — or delete them and start from scratch — and weight them for the single, merged skeleton.
-- When you do an export, the addon will automatically create copies of the meshes (inside the hidden collection), rename their vertex groups to match the original piece-specific skeletons, and export those copies.
+- When you do an export, the addon will automatically create copies of the meshes (inside the hidden collection), rename their vertex groups to match the bones of the original partial skeletons, and export those copies.
+  These meshes will then work with the original skeletons; you don't need to check "Export skeleton."
+  (This is only needed if you added custom cloth physics.)

   If a mesh spans multiple skeletons, the addon will automatically split it up.
 This tends to result in visible seams ingame, however, so it's better to split the meshes yourself in a place where the seams are minimized or hidden.

-Certain bones are not driven by animations but by a physics simulation — typically used to make strips of cloth flutter around.
-These bones do not have a global ID.
-Instead, they have only a local ID in the original skeleton, and a skeleton ID + a local ID in the merged skeleton.
+You may notice that certain bones have an `x` instead of a global ID in their name.
+This is a third category of bone which is neither animated nor driven by other bones — instead, it's driven by a cloth physics simulation.
+Such bones are unique to the partial skeleton and won't reoccur anywhere else.

 ### Mesh editing